Spescom Limited

 Spescom Limited is an information and communications technology (ICT) Group listed on the Johannesburg Stock Exchange (JSE: SPS).
-Founded in 1977, it provides specialised business communication technology for a client base that includes telecoms providers (carriers and cellular network operators), broadcasters, contact centres, government and enterprises in various industry sectors.
+Founded in 1977, it provides specialized business communication technology for a client base that includes telecoms providers (carriers and cellular network operators), broadcasters, contact centres, government and enterprises in various industry sectors.

 Its offerings for these various industry sectors include design, supply and commissioning of infrastructure and applications; the development and delivery of integrated solutions; and the supply of hosted and managed services.

 Three operating divisions have been established to serve these sectors: